 Starting a business is one of the toughest challenges a person can face.
-The U.S. Bureau of Labor Statistics found 39 to 45 percent of new companies fail in their first four years.
-The first year is perhaps the most critical.
+In 2021, nearly half of US businesses started in 2016 had closed.
+One in five of those started the previous year had closed.
 These seven strategies will help your start-up be among the survivors.

-Studies show the heads of successful start-ups have an average age of 45.
+Studies show the median age of billion-dollar business founders is 34.
 This doesn’t mean a 25-year-old will fail but suggests entrepreneurship demands discipline and hard work, and benefits from experience.

 Many new businesses start out with high expectations, like receiving significant investment or being acquired by a rival.
 They think little about how they’ll become profitable.